dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 Open the `auth.service.ts` file that we generated earlier.
 Before we write any code, we'll determine what the requirements are for this service.
 We need to:

 * Create a `login()` method that will allow users to authenticate using Auth0
+* If user was prompted to log in by attempting to access a protected route, make sure they can be redirected to that route after successful authentication
 * Get the user's profile information and set up their session
 * Establish a way for the app to know whether the user is logged in or not
 * Request a Firebase custom token from the API with authorization from the Auth0 access token